 Similarly, the team behind Doctor Who: Lost in Time used Beamable to support live events and real-time player engagement.
 Rather than losing months to building custom infrastructure, they tapped into ready-made systems and launched faster—without sacrificing reliability.

-When backend is solved, your studio can get back to what matters: delighting players.
-New features roll out faster, live events become reliable, and your creative team is free to innovate without waiting on infrastructure.
+When backend is solved, your studio can return to what matters: delighting players.